department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/registry-health-exam.md

 **You must have served in one of these ways:**

   - In Vietnam between 1962 and 1975 for any length of time, **or**
-  - On smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “Brown Water Veterans”), **or**
+  - On smaller river patrol and swift boats that were on the inland waterways of Vietnam (also known as “brown water" Veterans), **or**
-  - In Korea in a unit in or near the Demilitarized Zone (DMZ) anytime between April 1, 1968, and August 31, 1971, **or**
+  - In Korea in a unit in or near the demilitarized zone (DMZ) anytime between April 1, 1968, and August 31, 1971, **or**
   - In Thailand (U.S. Air Force Veterans) on Royal Thai Air Force (RTAF) bases near U-Tapao, Ubon, Nakhon Phanom, Udorn, Takhli, Korat, and Don Muang near the air base perimeter anytime between February 28, 1961, and May 7, 1975, **or**
   - In Thailand (U.S. Army Veterans) as perimeter security personnel on RTAF bases in Thailand anytime between February 28, 1961, and May 7, 1975, **or**
   - In Thailand (U.S. Army Veterans) on some small Army installations in Thailand anytime between February 28, 1961, and May 7, 1975—if you were a member of a military police (MP) unit or assigned a job with duty placing you at or near the base perimeter, **or**